 In some cases, however, the base configuration is small compared to the delta.
 Let’s say, for example, that the delta is 90% of the effective config, and the base comprises the remaining 10%.
 Building the configuration file would take considerably longer than if the ratio were reversed.
 And by storing the delta, the state server is already storing 90% of the total config.
 In these instances, it is recommended that you use configuration caching, which allows the web server to store configuration data that will not be modified at runtime.
 Used correctly, this will go a long way toward speeding up your session initialization and reducing your memory footprint.

-So, to recap, optimizing your application architecture for performance and scaling is a matter of distributing workload among servers and storing definitions in a safe, external location.
+So, to recap, application architecture best practices for improved performance and scaling include distributing workload among servers and storing definitions in a safe, external location.
 This will help buffer the impact of high traffic or heavy workloads as well as protect performance from periodic server outages.
 If you have any questions regarding architecture optimization or deployment, let us know in the comments.
 Stay tuned for our next installment in this series, which will focus on optimizing Exago BI’s configuration settings for performance and scaling.

 Thumbnail and Banner Photos: A spiral staircase in Antoni Gaudí’s masterpiece, La Sagrada Família in Barcelona, Spain.
 For insight into the architectrual principles behind this structure, visit 99% Invisible.
 These modifications of “Sagrada Familia” by Ted & Dani Percival is licensed under CC BY 2.0.